Landscape architecture: Fields of activity

 Landscape managers use their knowledge of landscape processes to advise on the long-term care and development of the landscape.
 They often work in forestry, nature conservation and agriculture.

 Landscape scientists have specialist skills such as soil science, hydrology, geomorphology or botany that they relate to the practical problems of landscape work.
 Their projects can range from site surveys to the ecological assessment of broad areas for planning or management purposes.
 They may also report on the impact of development or the importance of particular species in a given area.

 Landscape planners are concerned with landscape planning for the location, scenic, ecological and recreational aspects of urban, rural, and coastal land use.
 Their work is embodied in written statements of policy and strategy, and their remit includes master planning for new developments, landscape evaluations and assessments, and preparing countryside management or policy plans.
 Some may also apply an additional specialism such as landscape archaeology or law to the process of landscape planning.

-Green roof (or more specifically, vegetative roof) designers design extensive and intensive roof gardens for stormwater management, evapo-transpirative cooling, sustainable architecture, aesthetics, and habitat creation.
+Green roof (or more specifically, vegetative roof) designers design extensive and intensive roof gardens for stormwater management, evapotranspirative cooling, sustainable architecture, aesthetics, and habitat creation.

 Relation to urban planning

-The combination of the traditional landscape gardening and the emerging city planning combined gave landscape architecture its unique focus.
+The combination of traditional landscape gardening and emerging city planning gave landscape architecture its unique focus.
 Frederick Law Olmsted used the term 'landscape architecture' using the word as a profession for the first time when designing the Central Park.

 Through the 19th century, urban planning became a focal point and central issue in cities.
 The combination of the tradition of landscape gardening and the emerging field of urban planning offered landscape architecture an opportunity to serve these needs.
 In the second half of the century, Frederick Law Olmsted completed a series of parks that continue to have a significant influence on the practices of landscape architecture today.
 Among these were Central Park in New York City, Prospect Park in Brooklyn, New York and Boston's Emerald Necklace park system.
 Jens Jensen designed sophisticated and naturalistic urban and regional parks for Chicago, Illinois, and private estates for the Ford family including Fair Lane and Gaukler Point.
 One of the original eleven founding members of the American Society of Landscape Architects (ASLA), and the only woman, was Beatrix Farrand.
-She was design consultant for over a dozen universities including: Princeton in Princeton, New Jersey; Yale in New Haven, Connecticut; and the Arnold Arboretum for Harvard in Boston, Massachusetts.
+She was a design consultant for over a dozen universities including: Princeton in Princeton, New Jersey; Yale in New Haven, Connecticut; and the Arnold Arboretum for Harvard in Boston, Massachusetts.
 Her numerous private estate projects include the landmark Dumbarton Oaks in the Georgetown neighborhood of Washington, D.C.
 Since that time, other architects – most notably Ruth Havey and Alden Hopkins – changed certain elements of the Farrand design.

 Since this period urban planning has developed into a separate independent profession that has incorporated important contributions from other fields such as civil engineering, architecture and public administration.
-Urban Planners are qualified to perform tasks independent of landscape architects, and in general, the curriculum of landscape architecture programs do not prepare students to become urban planners.
+Urban Planners are qualified to perform tasks independent of landscape architects, and in general, the curriculum of landscape architecture programs does not prepare students to become urban planners.